-- (a) A public adjuster shall not pay a commission, service fee, or other valuable consideration to a person for investigating or settling claims in this state if that person is required to be licensed under this act and is not so licensed. - (b) A person shall not accept a commission, service fee, or other valuable consideration for investigating or settling claims in this state if that person is required to be licensed under this act and is not so licensed. - (c) A public adjuster may pay or assign commissions, service fees, or other valuable consideration to persons who do not investigate or settle claims in this state.
+- (a) A public adjuster shall not pay a commission, service fee, or other valuable consideration to a person for rendering public adjuster services under this act in this state if that person is required to be licensed under this act and is not so licensed. - (b) A person shall not accept a commission, service fee, or other valuable consideration for rendering public adjuster services under this act in this state if that person is required to be licensed under this act and is not so licensed. - (c) Pursuant to Section 34-3-25, Code of Alabama 1975, a person shall not accept a commission, service fee, or other valuable consideration from a person licensed to practice law.